sagemath/git-developer-guide/_sources/manual_git.txt

 The Trac Server
 ===============

-The Sage trac server also hold a copy of the Sage repository, it is served via ssh but at the non-standard port 2222.
+The Sage trac server also holds a copy of the Sage repository, it is served via ssh but at the non-standard port 2222.
 To add it as a remote repository to your local git repository, use the command::